rfcx/rfcx-sentinel-pcb/README.md

 - Charge two Lithium Ion Batteries
 - Take local measurements such as voltage, current, temperature, and humidity
 - Relay information to the phone via a USB interface
+- An experimental breakaway board for microphone filtering

 This README is meant to be a user guide for the **REV 3** main board.